-Just like a regular bike, E-bike's need routine maintenance.
+Just like a regular bike, Electric bike's need routine maintenance.
 An E-bike has a few more additional components like the motor and battery.
-The motor is pretty much maintenance free, but the battery requires regular charging.
+The motor is pretty much maintenance-free, but the battery requires regular charging.
 In my research, I have found a few different opinions about how you should care for your E-bike battery and how to charge an electric bike.

-Here are Six E-bike Battery Care and Maintenance Tips.
+Here are some E-bike Battery Care and Maintenance Tips.
 How to charge an electric bike and best practices.
-I will present in this post the various theories, claims and advice I have researched and presented them to you and let you ultimately decide how you will care for your E-bike battery.
+I will present in this post the various theories, claims, and advice I have researched and presented them to you and let you ultimately decide how you will care for your E-bike lithium-ion battery.

-Batteries are not cheap and are generally one of the most expensive components on your E-bike.
+Lithium-ion batteries are not cheap and are generally one of the most expensive components on your E-bike.
 They often can cost over $500 to replace.
-Here are a few quick tips and below I will further explain in more detail below.
+Here are a few quick tips for electric bike lithium-ion battery care.

-Example regularly using 1 hour quick charging will decrease the overall lifetime of your battery.
+Example regularly using 1-hour quick charging will decrease the overall life of your battery.
 If you still want to quick charge at least get a quality programmable charger.

 This will decrease the capacity of the battery and reduce its overall lifetime.

 Batteries like to be used regularly and keep a charge.
 Keeping a battery dead for a long period of time makes the battery in simple term lazy.
 The internal battery regulator needs a slight charge to do its job and if the battery is totally dead the regulator will not work and the battery may not charge.

-Always keeping battery fully charged will reduce the batteries lifetime.
+Always keeping the battery fully charged will reduce the batteries lifetime.

 Batteries like to be kept at a moderate temperature for maximum charge.
-Batteries below a certain temperature have a reduced battery power and the same is true when a battery get to hot.
+Batteries below a certain temperature have reduced battery power and the same is true when a battery gets too hot.
 Avoid parking your E-bike in direct sunlight on hot days.

 How long do most batteries last?